kiborgok/trivia-api-project/backend/README.md

 }
 ```

-The API will return two error types when requests fail:
+The API will return three error types when requests fail:

 - 404: Resource Not Found
 - 422: Not Processable
+- 405: Method Not Allowed

 ### Endpoints